themistocleous/themistocleous.github.io/software.md

 Themistocleous, Charalambos (2011).
 Computational Greek Phonology: IPAGreek. *The 10th International Conference of Greek Linguistics*.
 Komotini, Greece.

 ---
+# Project Management - GTD
+[Create Project Template](https://github.com/themistocleous/create_project_template): python code that generates a folder structure for organizing your academic projects (you can modified it according to your needs).

+---
 # Praat Scripts

 You may find several Praat scripts in my [GitHub repository](https://github.com/themistocleous/praat_scripts).
 These are scripts for opening, saving, and manipulating sounds and Praat objects.
 I will be updating this repository as soon as I have something new to add.